-Amends to a policy can be done in a large range of circumstances.
-16 These amendments may sometimes result in the creation of a new policy.
+Amendments to a policy can be done in a large range of circumstances.
+These amendments may sometimes result in the creation of a new policy.

-Examples of amendments that do not result in a new policy include:
+Examples of amendments that do not result in a new policy include the following:

-- Automatic increments (where the benefits, and potentially the premiums rise over time in a way built into the contract from the outset). - Voluntary increments (where the contract gives the policy holder the right to opt for increments to apply). - Buy back of benefits (where there is an option to reduce the benefits and obtain a repayment of premiums). - Rights to amend further or altered cover in certain eventualities, for example, moving home, divorce, some of which could certainly result in a new policy (for example, two policies in place of a joint one following divorce).
+- Automatic increments (when the benefits, and potentially the premiums rise over time; this is built into the contract from the outset). - Voluntary increments (when the contract gives the policy holder the right to opt for increments to apply). - Buy-back of benefits (when there is an option to reduce the benefits and obtain a repayment of premiums). - Rights to amend further or altered cover in certain eventualities, for example, moving home, divorce, some of which could certainly result in a new policy (e.g. two policies in place of a joint one following divorce).